This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 I love planting cucamelons in our vegetable garden.
 In fact, I love them so much, they’re featured in my award-winning book, Veggie Garden Remix!
 Cucamelon plants are easy to grow and prolific, with each producing hundreds of small oval fruits that look like tiny watermelons but taste a lot like cucumbers.
 With more gardeners wanting to grow cucamelons, many nurseries are now offering seedlings.
 Yet savvy gardeners can easily grow their own plants by starting cucamelon seeds indoors in mid-spring.
+In this article you’ll get expert tips on planting, growing, and harvesting a bounty of cucamelon fruits.

-You may also know cucamelons as Mexican sour gherkin, mouse melon, or sandita.
+You may also know cucamelons (Melothria scabra) as Mexican sour gherkin, mouse melon, Mexican sour cucumbers, or sandita.
 They’re a vegetable that originates in Mexico and Central America.
 Cucamelons have been a part of my vegetable garden for many years.
 When I wrote my award-winning book, Veggie Garden Remix, the first section I tackled was cucamelons because it’s such a fun crop to write about.
 However, it’s not just me that loves this quirky vegetable.
-My entire family enjoys the crunchy fruits of cucamelons, especially my children, nieces, and nephews who are all happy to help me harvest baskets of the grape-sized fruits.
+My entire family enjoys the crunchy fruits of cucamelons, especially my children, nieces, and nephews who are all happy to help me harvest baskets of the grape-sized fruits that look like miniature watermelons.

 When to plant cucamelon seeds

 Timing is everything when it comes to starting cucamelons seeds indoors.
 In zones 3 to 6, cucamelon seeds should be sowed under grow lights or in a sunny window about six weeks before the last expected spring frost.
-Impatient gardeners (like me!) might want to sow them earlier to get a head-start on the growing season.
+Impatient gardeners (like me!) might want to sow them earlier to get a head start on the growing season.
 This may sound like a good idea, but once cucamelon seeds have sprouted, they quickly turn into vigorous vines and can become a tangled mess beneath a grow light.

 Gardeners in warmer climates – zone 7 and above – don’t need to start their seeds indoors.
 Their season is long enough to direct seed in garden beds once the risk of frost has passed.